Weeb-Linux/BambooSound/README.md

 ## IMPORTANT!!!

 If you're still using version 1.0 (previously known as v1.4rc3/4).
-Please upgrade BambooSound to version v1.1+ immediately or not your speakers will be pernamentally damaged.
-Please note that lower your speakers' maximum volume to 100% from version 1.1.
+Please update BambooSound to version v1.1+ immediately or not your speakers could be pernamentally damaged.
+Make sure your volume controller's maximum value is set to 100%.

 ## What is BambooSound?